Difference Between Cryptocurrency Coins and Tokens

 Initial Coin Offering (ICO) is similar to Initial Public Offering (IPO) for stock and the projects launching their ICOs give early chance to the investors to acquire the tokens in exchange of cryptocurrency.
 Usually, ICO’s are limited by time or the

 There are multiple kinds of tokens that are created by the smart contract functionality on the top of the blockchain.
 These are listed below:

 1. Utility Token: A token that grows in popularity and providing to be very essential within the blockchain ecosystem is called Utility tokens.
 The Utility tokens such as Ripple (XRP), Ethereum (ETH), and Neblio (NEBL) are used to power processes like one of the best smart contract execution within their respective blockchain ecosystems.

 2. Asset Token: It is a digital token that represents the product or physical assets.
 A great example is Goldmint.
-But the only drawback is the value of token is determined by the value of the team they represent.
+But the only drawback is the value of

 3. Currency Token: A Currency token is the most popular these days.
 This token can be used to buy and sell goods.

 4. Equity Token: Because of SEC regulation Equity tokens is sought of prohibited.
 Just like a traditional stock, It implies control and ownership or in simple words, if you buy some part of an organization, so you will get some equity and share in profits.